tychonievich/cs3330-s2022/markdown/index.md

 This program aims to offer all students accessibility and affordability.
 If you have any questions regarding the program, please email us at [UVAInclusiveAccess@virginia.edu](mailto:UVAInclusiveAccess@virginia.edu).
 </details>

+## Meetings

+Lectures meet each Monday and Wednesday at 3:30pm in Rice 130.
+They will be recorded and posted on the schedule a few hours after each class.
+Attendance is not required, but past experience suggests attendance is strongly correlated with success.

+Labs meet each Wednesday at either 5:00pm or 6:30pm, depending on your section, in Olsson 018.
+They are not recorded and should be attended in person.
+You should always attend your assigned section; exceptions can be made in advance by the TAs in your lab section.

+If you are unable to attend lab in person, you should submit work before your appointed lab time; if the lab describes in-person check-off, that can also be done during office hours.

 ## Time

 The intent is to meet policy [PROV-022](http://uvapolicy.virginia.edu/policy/PROV-022),